babelouest/glewlwyd/API.md

 Optional

-`source`: source to get the user data: vaues can be `database`, `ldap` or `all` default is `all`
+`source`: source to get the client data: vaues can be `database`, `ldap` or `all` default is `all`

 `search`: search pattern for name, description or client_id.
-API will return any user that match the corresponding pattern.
+API will return any client that match the corresponding pattern.

 `offset`: offset to start the list result, default is 0